jessicamaximo23/jessicamaximo23/README.md

 ### Hi there, My name is Jessica Maximo

-I hold a diploma in Mobile Application Programming (AEC) from Cégep de la Gaspésie et des Îles.
-I acquired a solid foundation in mobile and web development through hands-on projects using Java, JavaScript, and React.
+I hold a diploma in Mobile Application Programming (AEC) from Cégep de la Gaspésie et des Îles, where I built a strong foundation in mobile and web development through hands-on projects using Java, JavaScript, TypeScript, and React.

-Over the past two years, I have developed innovative applications, including:
+Over the past two years, I have developed and shipped innovative, production-grade applications, including:

-   LaSalleSushi, an e-commerce website for a sushi restaurant, designed in Java and JavaScript, with user authentication and responsive design.
+LaSalleSushi: An e-commerce website for a sushi restaurant, developed using Java and JavaScript.
+It includes user authentication, responsive design, and optimized backend workflows.

-   Photography Portfolio, a professional portfolio website for a photographer, designed in HTML and CSS, with a responsive layout and a dynamic gallery.
+Photography Portfolio: A professional website for a photographer, created with HTML and CSS.
+It features a dynamic gallery and a responsive layout.

-Furthermore, I have expertise in RESTful APIs, Firebase integration, and cross-platform development.
-My proficiency in JavaScript, React, and Node.js allows me to create dynamic and scalable web applications.
+I have experience working with Firebase (Authentication, Firestore, Storage, and Cloud Functions), as well as NoSQL databases and Google Cloud Platform (GCP) services.
+I’m proficient with React, using the App Router and React Server Components, and TypeScript, allowing me to create performant, scalable, and modern web applications.

-These skills, combined with my ability to debug runtime errors, optimize performance, and design scalable architectures, have allowed me to maintain clean and efficient code bases.
+I'm committed to writing clean, maintainable, and well-architected code, and I thrive in collaborative environments where communication and problem-solving are key.

 ### Technologies ⤵️